ostapneko/stld2/README.md

 stld2
 =====

-New version of STLD, powered by Haskell and Angular
+New version of STLD, powered by Haskell and Angular.
+Pretty much abandonned.